SPL-FORTH-ICS/CAVEMOVE/README.md

 CAVEMOVE API is currently available in python, and relies only on basic python sound processing packages (librosa, numpy, scipy) and natsort.
 A Matlab version will soon follow.
 Some basic principles followed in CAVEMOVE are the following.
 - We provide functions for retrieving speech and noise components as separate python entities (numpy arrays).
 Users must manually add the speech and noise components to derive a mixture.
 - Noise recordings are derived as a function of driving conditions, mainly the speed (in km/hour) and the window aperture (3 or 4 different windows conditions are considered in each vehicle)
--Apart from the basic noise components, we also provide means for adding ventilation/air-condition noise and also, interference from the built-in car audio system (e.g. radio, cd player etc)
+- Apart from the basic noise components, we also provide means for adding ventilation/air-condition noise and also, interference from the built-in car audio system (e.g. radio, cd player etc)
--To produce the speech components, users must provide their own dry speech recordings -To produce the car-audio components, users must provide their own audio signals.
+- To produce the speech components, users must provide their own dry speech recordings
+- To produce the car-audio components, users must provide their own audio signals.

 For any questions with respect to CAVEMOVE dataset or API, feel free to send an email to Andreas Symiakakis at  andrysmi [at] ics.forth.gr